biocorecrg/ExOrthist/README.md

 nextflow run main.nf --wf plot [-profile docker | -profile singularity | ... ] > plot_test_log.txt
 ```

-By default, ExOrthist will save a pdf file containing the exint plot in the **output_plot** directory (the expected output is shown in the [Plot structure](#output) section).
-All inputs and outputs are explained in details in the following sections.
+By default, ExOrthist will save a PDF file containing the exint plot in the **output_plot** directory (the expected output is shown in the [Plot structure](#output) section).
+The following sections explain all inputs and outputs in detail.

 ## Inputs: